6 Doorways and Causes of Family Curses

 Writer: Jonas Clark | www.jonasclark.com

 Curses find a cause.
-Scripture declares, “The curse causeless shall not come” (Proverbs 26:2).
+Scripture declares, "The curse causeless shall not come" (Proverbs 26:2As the bird by wandering, as the swallow by flying, so the curse causeless shall not come.Proverbs 26 verse 2).
 In other words something happened that caused them.
 Family curses are the result of sin or someone in the family rebelling against God’s sanctions.
 These violations bring curses down the family tree because of iniquity.

 Family curses come on families because of sin and disobedience to the Word of God.
 They are released when someone breaks God’s sanctions.
 Since Jehovah is a God of covenant every covenant has sanctions.
 Without sanctions there is no covenant.
 Sanctions are penalties or other means of enforcement used to provide incentives for obedience with the law, or with rules and regulations.
 The Word is full of blessings for obedience and penalties when scriptural sanctions are broken.
 These penalties we call curses.
 Curses don’t come without a cause.
 Here are six curses that found a cause.
 As you read these examples keep in mind that Christ shed His blood for the redemption of sin and by His stripes you were healed.